Chase Card Foreign Transaction Fees & Alternatives for Travel [2024]

 Quick summary: Chase foreign transaction fees

-• Chase imposes foreign transaction fees, which are typically around 3% of the transaction amount.
+• Chase imposes foreign transaction fees, which are typically around 3% of the transaction amount and uses Visa or MasterCard exchange rates.

 • However, Chase also offers cards with no foreign transaction fees like their Sapphire Preferred and Sapphire Reserve credit cards.